Guide to High Potential Mentoring Programs

 Building executive support for mentoring for the first time?
 We got you!
 Check out our Mentoring Soundbites video on How to Get Executive Buy-In for Mentoring Programs.

 These days, organizations face significant challenges when it comes to ensuring they have the right people in leadership positions.
-This is of significant importance because organizations are increasing their global footprint and experiencing structural and technological changes at breakneck speed.
+This is of significant importance because most organizations are increasing their global footprint and experiencing structural and technological changes at breakneck speed.

 Leadership Pools Are Drying Up